AlCh3mi/GameJamToolKit/README.md

 # IceBlink - Game Jam Tool Kit

-IceBlink is a Unity package designed to aid quick prototyping and streamline game development during game jams.
-It provides a collection of useful tools and features to help you focus on creating a fun and engaging game without spending too much time on repetitive tasks.
+Game Jam Tool Kit is a Unity package designed to aid quick prototyping and streamline game development during game jams.
+It provides a collection of useful scripts, components, and prefabs and features to help you focus on creating a fun and engaging game without spending too much time on repetitive tasks.

 *Documentation and more sample projects to be released soon*